CommunityScale/Alexandria/README.md

 - MIT License for open collaboration

 ## Contributing
 We welcome contributions from the community!
-Instructions on how to contribute can be found on the [contrubiting](/CONTRIBUTING.md) page.
+Instructions on how to contribute can be found [here](/CONTRIBUTING.md).

 ## Contact
 https://communityscale.io/